ignite00/ignite00.github.io/README.md

 # ignite00.github.io
-Offical website for Class 700
+Offical website for Class 700 because why not?
-Because why not?